Red Hat Lightspeed via the Hybrid Cloud Console - Evaluate and remediate CVEs.

 -

-indicate CVEs that have gone through the "Product Security Incident Response Plan" that takes a deeper look at impactful CVEs and adds deep threat intelligence on how the vulnerability impacts Red Hat systems.
+CVEs with security rulesindicate CVEs that have gone through the "Product Security Incident Response Plan" that takes a deeper look at impactful CVEs and adds deep threat intelligence on how the vulnerability impacts Red Hat systems.
 This could include things like executive summaries, alternative mitigation strategies, and related CVEs that need to be considered.
-Insights takes this information and makes it more succinct through the use of what we call security rules. -
+Red Hat Lightspeed takes this information and makes it more succinct through the use of what we call security rules. -

 The default view also applies a number of filters.